This support FAQ is a work in progress. For information on anything not covered here please contact technical support.

 For more detailed instructions for configuring specific mail clients, click here

-On a shared system such as ours, the network can slow down at times of peak usage.
-These are generally evenings.
-If you are curious as the true performance of your internet connection, please visit http://vancouver.speedtest.telus.com/ and record your results.
+If you are curious as the true performance of your internet connection, please visit http://vancouver.speedtest.telus.com/ or the above link and record your results.
 By keeping track of the speeds you see at different times of day you will see what your connection is capable of and also how it performs when the system is busy.
 If your download speeds are consistently below their rated levels for the plan you are on, please contact technical support.
 You should generally see results around or slightly above your service plan’s rated speed in ideal conditions.
 You may email a log of your results at different times to the support staff [ email@example.com ] if you feel that there are issues with your connection that need to be addressed.

 With our increased backbone capacity there should not be slow times of day, so if there is a speed issue, it is likely local to a particular client or radio … if you make us aware of these issues, there is often an option for improvement.